 Return Of Period While Breastfeeding:

 Your period shall return after the birth of your baby.
 If you are not breastfeeding, you can expect your cycle to return within 3 months.
-However, it might vary from mother to mother.
+However, it might vary from mother to mother (2).

 - Even if you are nursing, you can get back your periods.
 However, in some cases your menstrual cycle may get delayed by about a year when you are breastfeeding.

 - When you are nursing round the clock, you can expect your cycles to stay away for greater lengths.
-Again, when you are not feeding so extensively and start weaning, you may start menstruating.
+Again, when you are not feeding so or offer baby a pacifier and start weaning, you may start menstruating.

 - In some cases, menstruation does not return for few months unless you have stopped breastfeeding completely.